Maria Smith-Falkner: Scientific interests

 Smith-Falkner's research was focused on the issues of political economy of capitalism and socialism.
-Her scientific interests were: economics of capitalism and socialism, statistics theory, the status of the working class in the Western countries, etc. She conducted her research at the Institute of Economic Studies attached to the Gosplan (the State Planning Committee) and the Economic Institute of the Academy of Sciences of the USSR.
+Her scientific interests were: economics of capitalism and socialism, statistics theory, the status of the working class in the Western countries, etc. She conducted her research at the Institute of Economic Studies attached to the Gosplan (the State Planning Committee) and the Economic Institute of the Academy of Sciences of the Soviet Union.

 Maria Smith-Falkner edited the works by David Ricardo and Sir William Petty to be published in the Soviet Union.